Sorry, failed to load required information. Please contact your system administrator.

 Rivers are the lifeblood of Sarawak.
 Sarawak has a total of 55 navigable rivers with a combined length of 3,300 km.
 The State’s river transport system has great significance to the large section of Sarawak’s population who live in the interior and along the coast.
 Express boat services utilise the many waterways inland to get to rural areas inaccessible by road.

 International and coastal shipping.
 Sarawak’s main ports are in Kuching, Sibu, Bintulu and Miri.
 All of Sarawak's ports are well equipped to handle general and bulk cargoes, whether dry, liquid or gaseous.
 With the exception of Bintulu Port, which is under the Federal Government, all of the State’s ports are managed as State Port Authorities.

 Water supply in Sarawak is readily available and adheres strictly to the international standards of the World Health Organisation (WHO) for drinkable water.

-Besides Sarawak Rural Water Department.
-Kuching Water Board (KWB) and Sibu Water Board (SWB) are the two Statutory Authorities that responsible for the management and provision of water supply services to Kuching and Sibu respectively, while State-owned LAKU Management Sdn.
-Bhd. manage the water supplies water to Miri, Bintulu and Limbang.
+Besides Sarawak Rural Water Department, Kuching Water Board (KWB) and Sibu Water Board (SWB) are the two Statutory Authorities that are responsible for the management and provision of water supply services to Kuching and Sibu respectively, while State-owned LAKU Management Sdn.
+Bhd. manages the water supplies to Miri, Bintulu and Limbang.

-The Sarawak Public Works Department (JKR Sarawak) Water Supply Branch is responsible for the planning, development, operation and maintenance of water supply services provided to all other areas.
+The Sarawak Rural Water Supply Department (JBALB) is responsible for the planning development, operation and maintenance of water supply services provided to all other areas.

 Level 20 , Wisma Bapa Malaysia